teler-sh/teler-waf/README.md

 ### DSL Expression

-DSL (Domain Specific Language) expressions that can be used to define conditions for evaluating incoming requests in custom rules<!-- or whitelists-->.
-Here are some examples of DSL expression code:
+DSL (Domain-Specific Language) expressions provide a powerful means of defining conditions that are used to evaluate incoming requests within the context of custom rules<!-- or whitelists-->.
+With DSL expressions, you can create sophisticated and targeted conditions based on different attributes of the incoming requests.
+Here are some illustrative examples of DSL expression code:

 #### Examples of DSL expression code: